 Understand the importance of classification in organising food webs and ecosystems, investigate how water moves through a natural and modified landscape, and explore the global carbon cycle.
 Collect data from different forest types, and learn about managing landscapes for different purposes.

 The FEF and forest industry partnership program delivers a unique experience for students to develop an understanding of workplace expectations and build skills and attributes that will support their future work and life goals.
-Programs to date have included a classroom-based experience prior to a field excursion.
+Programs to date have included classroom-based experiences prior to a field excursion to industry sites.